MrBatschner/landscaper/docs/tutorials/01-create-simple-blueprint.md

 helm chart push $CHART_REF
 ```

-#### Define the Component Descriptor
+## Step 2: Define the Component Descriptor

-A component descriptor contains all resources that are used by the application installation.
-Resources are in this example the ingress-nginx helm chart but could also be `oci images` or even `node modules`.
+A Component Descriptor contains references and locations to all _resources_ that are used by Landscaper to deploy and install an application.
+In this example, the only kind of _resources_ is a `helm` chart (that of the nginx-ingress controller that we uploaded to an OCI registry in the previous step) but it could also be `oci images` or even `node modules`.

-For more information about the component descriptor and the usage of the different fields see the [component descriptor docs](https://github.com/gardener/component-spec).
+For more information about the component descriptor and the usage of the different fields, refer to the [component descriptor documentation](https://github.com/gardener/component-spec).

 ```yaml
 meta: